 Stock levels

 MG and MCC together held 45% of the LME stock.
 The issue raised was of whether any valuation provision should be booked.
-It was decided that a provision was not required, as management explained that prices were generally volatile and that the market was in a contango situation.
+It was decided that a provision was not required, as management explained that there was no market risk as all stock is hedged..

 Investments